mosaicml/streaming/docs/source/dataset_configuration/shard_retrieval.md

 ### Keeping compressed shards

-If your dataset shards are compressed (see [here](../preparing_datasets/basic_dataset_conversion.md#Configuring-dataset-writing)), StreamingDataset will uncompress them upon download for use in training.
+If your dataset shards are compressed (see [here](../preparing_datasets/basic_dataset_conversion.md#Configuring-dataset-writing)), StreamingDataset will decompress them upon download for use in training.
 To control whether the compressed versions of shards are kept locally, use the `keep_zip` flag.
-This defaults to `False`, meaning that StreamingDataset will default to deleting compressed shards and only keeping uncompressed shards.
+This defaults to `False`, meaning that StreamingDataset will default to deleting compressed shards and only keeping the decompressed shards.

 ```python
 dataset = StreamingDataset(